Normal poops… rarer than unicorn poop?

 Our favourite way to enjoy Chia is in these Chia pots.

-• Otas contain beta-glucan and are a great source of fibre for people iwth diarrhoea or constipation
+• Oatss contain beta-glucan and are a great source of fibre for people iwth diarrhoea or constipation

 Oats